Links on Android Authority may earn us a commission. Learn more.

 Samsung transparent phone: What we know so far

 If you thought Samsung‘s foldable phone ambitions were wacky, you may want to think again.
-The company filed a few patents last year that hint at the potential for a transparent phone.
-While the phone may be far off in the future and it may never actually see the market, we’re here to keep you informed.
+The company filed a few patents in early 2020 that hint at the potential for a transparent phone.
+Samsung’s bold concept still seems to be far off in the future and it may never actually see the market, but we’re here to keep you informed.
 Here’s what you need to know about Samsung’s transparent phone.

 What do we know about Samsung’s patents?
 What does the phone look like?